uzalu/maxima/src/characters.md

 ## Recording a Character
 Any important Characters, especially Player-Characters, should be recorded.

 The information can be recorded on paper, digitally, or however is convenient.
+<span class="subline">A campaign can be started with nothing recorded.
+Just record what's needed when it's needed.<span>

 Recorded information is in these categories: